Boeing Jetliner Prototypes and Testbeds |

 707-321, N707GE over Castle Butte on October 5, 1990.

-N707GE was eventually towed to the storage area on the back side of the Mojave Airport, where it remains today.
+N707GE was eventually towed to the storage area on the back side of the Mojave Airport, where it was broken up in 2005.

 In 1986, General Electric modified a 727-63 to test an unducted fan (UDF) engine in place of the starboard turbofan engine.
 The engine powered two counter-rotating fans with eight blades each.
 They were expected to achieve significant improvements in fuel efficiency and were planned to power a proposed 150-seat airliner dubbed the 7J7.
 The modified UDF Testbed made its first flight at the Mojave Airport in August 1986.
 The General Electric security guard was the very first person to hassle me for walking the Mojave Airport flight line.